The Succulent Plant Page goes to Families of Succulent Plants goes to

 Pelargonium crithmifolium J.E.
 Smith 1793

-A shrubby plant with thick knobbly stems to about 2 ft tall.
-The bipinnate leaves are succulent and produced in tufts at growing points on the stem.
+This shrubby succulent plant has thick knobbly stems to about 2 ft tall.
+The succulent, bipinnate leaves are produced in tufts at growing points on the stem.
 The inflorescence is a cluster of white flowers with pink markings on the base of the upper pair of petals, a red style and stamens with yellow pollen.

 Native to an wide area from Namibia to the North-Western Cape.